William and Martha Gregory

 This was 60 South Street in 1871.

-Born in West Hallam about 1826, William Gregory was a son of engineer William and Ann (nee Whitby?) and as a young man he was employed there as an engine worker.
+Born in West Hallam and baptised there in January, 1826, William Gregory was a son of engineer William and Ann (nee Whitby?) and as a young man he was employed there as an engine worker.

-He married Strelley-born Martha Cartwright at Ilkeston Baptist Chapel in April 1853 and the couple brought up their two sons and three daughters in their South Street home.
+He married Strelley-born Martha Cartwright at Ilkeston Independent Chapel on 28th April 1853 and the couple brought up their two sons and three daughters in their South Street home.

 The 1861 census describes him as “engine tender and local Methodist preacher”.